COMMENTS

 Tosanoides flavofasciatus Katayama & Masuda 1980 flavus, yellow; fasciatus, banded, referring to yellow stripes or bands on body and fins of both sexes (although their number and arrangement differ)

 Tosanoides obama Pyle, Greene & Kosaki 2016 n honor of Barack H. Obama (b.
-1961), 44th President of the United States, for his “efforts to protect and preserve the natural environment, particularly through his decision to expand the Papahānaumokuākea Marine National Monument several weeks after the discovery of this new species” [a noun in apposition, without the patronymic “i”]
+1961), 44th President of the United States, for his “efforts to protect and preserve the natural environment, particularly through his decision to expand the Papahānaumokuākea Marine National Monument several weeks after the discovery of this new species” [a noun in apposition, without the genitive “i”]

 Trachypoma Günther 1859 trachy, rough or spinous; poma, lid or covering, referring to forwardly directed “spinous teeth” at lower limb of preoperculum